nikhilbarhate99/Deterministic-GAIL-PyTorch/README.md

 ## Results

-Although it works sometimes (depending on the type of environment), the algorithm has very high variance, and the results are highly inconsistent.
+Although it works sometimes (depending on the type of environment), the algorithm has high variance, and the results are inconsistent.

 ### BipedalWalker-v2